riflechess/riflechess.github.io/stp/summaries/City_Council_on_2025-11-19_330_PM_-_Councilmember_Cheniqua_Johnson_may_be_participating_remotely..md

 date: 2025-11-19
 ---
 #### Meeting Info
-Meeting Type: City Council Meeting
+Type: City Council Meeting
+Purpose: Regular meeting of the St. Paul City Council to discuss various agenda items, including ordinances and resolutions related to public safety, quality of life, and business development.
-Date/Time: November 19, 2025, 3:30 PM
+Date/Time: 2025-11-19, 3:30 PM
-Contextual Information: The meeting is held in the presence of a quorum, with Councilmember Cheniqua Johnson participating remotely.
+Location: St. Paul City Hall

 #### Summary

-The meeting begins with the adoption of the consent agenda items, including Resolution 25-1752, directing the Department of Safety and Inspections to revoke the liquor on sale license of DeMera, Ethiopian Bar and Restaurant.
-This resolution is adopted unanimously.

-Next, the council approves the mayor's appointments to various boards and commissions, including Councilmember Nelson Yang's appointment to the St. Paul Port Authority Board of Commissioners.
+The meeting began with a discussion on the consent agenda, where several items were passed without debate.
+The council then moved on to discuss and pass ordinances related to public safety, quality of life, and business development.

-The council then proceeds to discuss Ordinance 25-78, establishing structured quarterly reporting requirements for certain personnel vacancies and overtime utilization in public safety departments.
-The ordinance is laid over to December 3rd for a second reading public hearing.
+One notable item was Ordinance 25-78, which establishes structured quarterly reporting requirements for certain personnel vacancies and overtime utilization in city departments.
+The ordinance is intended to provide more transparency and accountability in the city's budgeting process.
+However, there were some concerns raised by Council Member Johnson about the timeline for implementing this requirement.

-Public hearings are held on several items, including:

-* Item number 26: Ordinance 25-72, amending chapters 60, 61, 68, and 72 of the Legislative Code pertaining to the Mississippi River Corridor critical area and floodplain management overlay districts.
-Several speakers testify in support of exempting the urban core from height restrictions.
-* Item number 27: Ordinance 25-77, amending Section 220.05 of the Legislative Code to set rates for base-level garbage service, effective January 1st, 2026.

-The St. Paul Port Authority presents its 2026 budget and discusses various projects, including the rehabilitation of barge terminal one and the dock hall rehabilitation project.

-Finally, the council discusses Resolution Public Hearing 25-232, amending the City's Capital Improvement Budget and Operating Budget to correct a bond proceed transfer for firefighters' cardiac monitors.
+Another significant item was Resolution 25-232, which amends the City's Capital Improvement Budget and Operating Budget to correct a bond proceed transfer for firefighters' cardiac monitors.
+This resolution was passed without debate.

+The council also held public hearings on several items, including Ordinance 25-72, which pertains to the Mississippi River Corridor Critical Area (MRCCA) ordinance.
+Several speakers testified on this item, expressing concerns about the height restrictions and bird-safe glass requirements in the proposed ordinance.
+The public hearing was continued until December 3rd for final adoption or introduction of amendments.

+The Port Authority's budget presentation was also given by President Hurley, who outlined several projects and initiatives currently underway.
+He requested a $250,000 increase to the port's mandatory levy, which would be used to support operational expenses and hire additional staff.

+In the legislative hearing section, Council Member Bowie pulled Item 35, RLH RR 25-28, ordering the rehabilitation or removal of structures at 430 Dale Street North.
+This item was discussed in detail, with several speakers testifying on behalf of the Islamic Center that occupies the property.
+After a lengthy discussion, Council Member Bowie moved to amend the language to order an inspection by December 15th and lay over until December 17th.

-The meeting ends with several council members sharing good news about community events and initiatives, including a free food and local resource event hosted by the East Side Environmental Justice Group, a baby shower for Councilmember Coleman, and a Rondo Night performance at the Ordway Center.
+The meeting concluded with several good news items being shared, including a free food and local resource event hosted by the East Side Environmental Justice Group and a baby shower for Council Member Johnson.

-A total of 15 items are discussed and voted on during the meeting, with most receiving unanimous approval.